chimplie/the-love-geometry/php/README.md

 - [ ] Server application that parses love stories.
 - [ ] Client library that talks to that server.
-- [ ] Jupyter notebook where we can play with the client and send requests to the server or web UI where we can write love stories and see results.
+- [ ] Web UI where we can write love stories and see results.
-- [ ] Manual that describes how to use the start the app and the notebook.
+- [ ] Manual that describes how to use and start all the application parts and.

 ### More Summits Ahead